 Fine wood furniture is given a playful partner with colorful tabletops and accessories to display on them.

-Yesterday we announced that this company was a recipient of the New Designer award at the show.
+that this company was a recipient of the New Designer award at the show.
 Their hand-crafted furniture, community services, and green mindset are hugely inspirational.

 Modern patterns printed on fine cotton creates the most luxurious bedding and various household textiles.